sebastiantoh/tp/docs/UserGuide.md

 * `contact edit 2 n/Betsy Crower t/` edits the name of the 2nd contact to be Betsy Crower and clears all existing tags.

 #### Locating contacts by name: `contact find` [Aaron Seah]
-Finds contacts with name that exactly matches or is similar to any of the given keywords.
+Finds contacts whose name exactly matches or is similar to any of the given keywords.

 **Format**: `contact find KEYWORD [MORE_KEYWORDS]...`

-* The search is case-insensitive. e.g. hans will match Hans
+* The search is case-insensitive. e.g. keyword 'hans' will match contact with the name 'Hans'

-* The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans

 * The contact list is ordered by non-ascending similarity.

 * Exact matches (if exist) will appear as the top results.

 **Example**:
-Let's say you want to find the contact Alex Yeoh but you cannot remember the correct spelling of the name.
+Let's say you want to find the contact with the name 'Alex Yeoh' but you cannot remember the correct spelling of the name.
 You decide to search for 'alx yo' which has a similar pronunciation.
-You can do this as shown.
+You can still find the contact with the name 'Alex Yeoh' as shown.

 1. Type `contact find alx yo` in the **Command Box** and press <kbd>Enter</kbd>.